AndreiHodehin/Pizza-shop/README.md

 Step 4:  Go inside src/main/resources/META-INF/persistence.xml  and update the value of database details as per your usage, like db.driver, db.host, db.username and db.password according to your installed mysql admin user credentials.

 Step 5: Connect Tomcat Server (Install, if not already installed).
-Run > Edit configuration > Add ew configuration > Tomcat Local > in Deployment make "application context" - "/" and press "Fix" > choose "war exploded" artifact.
+Run > Edit configuration > Add new configuration > Tomcat Local > in Deployment make "application context" - "/" and press "Fix" > choose "war exploded" artifact.

-Step 6: Run app for hibernate creates tabes.
+Step 6: Run app for hibernate creates tables.
 Stop app.

 Step 7: Copy paste the following MySql Commands in Workbench: